 Switching Medicare Advantage During Open Enrollment

 Medicare Advantage plans can and will change year over year.
 Many will adjust their premiums, drug coverage costs, health benefits and networks.
-A plan can have a $0 premium one year and $20-50 the next.
-It’s wise to review all of your options each year – especially if you experienced higher than expected out of pocket costs in 2017.
+A plan can have a $0 premium one year and increase the next.
+It’s wise to review all of your options each year – especially if you experienced higher than expected out of pocket costs during 2019.

 We help our clients shop for new Medicare Advantage coverage each year.
 If you are unhappy with your plan for any reason, then the Open Enrollment window is the best (and sometimes only) time to make changes.

 This change can be a little tricky.
 There are several factors that will help determine your best course of action.
-Most people who drop a Medicare Advantage plan will also want to purchase a Medicare supplement – and that’s the tricky part.
+Most people who drop a Medicare Advantage plan will also want to purchase a Medicare supplement and/or a stand-alone Part D Drug plan.

-In many cases, Medicare supplement carriers will require medical underwriting if you’ve been in an Advantage plan longer than 1 year.
+In almost all cases, Medicare supplement carriers will require medical underwriting if you’ve been in an Advantage plan longer than 1 year.
 This means you can be turned down.
-Your acceptance can depend on how long you’ve had your Medicare Advantage plan and whether or not you have ongoing health issues.
+Your acceptance depends on how long you’ve had your Medicare Advantage plan, what type of insurance you have previously, and your overall health.
+You don’t want to assume you’ll be automatically accepted for a Medicare supplement policy.

 The good news is you should have no trouble enrolling in a Part D drug plan when making this change.
-In almost all cases, those can be purchased on a guaranteed acceptance basis.
+In almost all cases, those can be purchased on a guaranteed acceptance basis with no underwriting.
+You just need to make your choice by December 7th.
+After that, the Open Enrollment window is closed until next year.

 What About Changing Medicare Supplement Insurance?

 Unless you live in certain states like California and Missouri, there is no open enrollment window for Medicare supplement coverage.
-If you want to change Medigap plans, in most cases you will need to submit to medical underwriting – so you can be turned down.
+If you want to change Medigap plans, in most cases you will need to pass medical underwriting.
+This usually consists of answering yes/no questions on the application and a phone interview with a medical underwriter.
+You won’t need to see your doctor.
+At the end, you can be turned down for any number of health concerns.